vlazzarini/opcode_compiler/README.md

 ires opcode_compile Scode
 ```

-where Scode is a C-language module containing the opcodes to be added to the system.
+where `Scode` is a C-language module containing the opcodes to be added to the system,
+provided as a string.
 This uses the C API for opcodes, and it should contain an entry point declared as

 ```
 extern "C" int module_init(CSOUND *csound);